 To explain the approach to my patients, I’ve coined the term “SEMS,” which stands for Sperm, Eggs, can they Meet, can they Stick, that is to say not miscarry.
-The term, Unexplained Infertility is used when the sperm quality meets normal standards, the woman is likely to be ovulating regularly with a good ovarian reserve /egg supply, and a “dye test” (hysterosalpingogram) proves that the fallopian tubes are open.
-Also, if the doctor suspects the answer may be within the women’s pelvis, then a surgical procedure known as laparoscopy is performed.
+The term, Unexplained Infertility is used when the sperm quality meets normal standards (no male infertility found in semen analysis), the woman is likely to have regular ovulation with a good ovarian reserve /egg supply, and a “dye test (hysterosalpingogram) proves that the fallopian tubes are open.
+Also, if the doctor suspects the answer may be within the women’s pelvis, then a fertility treatment surgical procedure known as laparoscopy is performed by a fertility specialist.

-What happens after the “Unexplained Infertility” diagnosis?
+What happens after the Unexplained Infertility diagnosis?

-If I reach this diagnosis with a couple, I consider the last part of the SEMS acronym: Stick.
+If I reach this diagnosis with an infertile couple, I consider the last part of the SEMS acronym: Stick.
 The woman may actually be getting pregnant but miscarrying.
 In fact, it has been estimated that 70% of all pregnancies fail; it just happens so early that the woman is not aware.
 Recurrent Pregnancy Loss is then the diagnosis.

-Unfortunately, checking for all the causes can be costly.
+Unfortunately, checking for all the causes of fertility issues can be costly.
 A careful review of the patient’s history and that of her family might give some clues.
 Blood tests are drawn to check for a blood clotting disorder or immune disorder that may be preventing the embryo from implanting in the womb.
-A hysteroscopy should be performed; an outpatient procedure where the doctor actually looks inside the uterus to see if there is a structural issue inside that may be preventing embryo from adhering to the wall.
-After excluding Recurrent Pregnancy Loss, I then give the couple the diagnosis “Unexplained Infertility.”
+A hysteroscopy should be performed; an outpatient procedure where the doctor actually looks inside the uterus to see if there is a structural issue inside that may be preventing an embryo from adhering to the wall.
+After excluding Recurrent Pregnancy Loss, I then give the couple the diagnosis of “Unexplained Infertility.”

 Even though the couple’s infertility is “unexplained”, treatment to help them have a baby can proceed.
 Couples with unexplained infertility are excellent candidates for insemination therapy if the woman’s egg supply is adequate.
-Insemination, or IUI, is when sperm are collected, washed, and introduced into the uterus at the time of ovulation.
+Insemination, or IUI, is when sperm is collected, washed, and introduced into the uterus at the time of ovulation.
 Success from IUI can be improved if fertility drugs are used, but the risk of twins or more is greatly increased.
 It is considered good practice, to limit IUIs for unexplained infertility to just three or four attempts.
 Approximately 30% of couples with Unexplained Infertility will be successful that way.

-The good news for couples with Unexplained Infertility is that fertility treatments help them as well or better than couples with a known diagnosis.
+The good news for couples with Unexplained Infertility is that fertility treatment helps them as well as or better than couples with a known diagnosis.
 Perhaps the best news for couples with Unexplained Infertility is that the problem often resolves spontaneously.
-Last year, a study was published looking at all the couples who got pregnant on their own after completing fertility treatments, successful or unsuccessful, and nearly all of them came from the category ” Unexplained Infertility “.
+Last year, a study was published looking at all the couples who got pregnant on their own after completing fertility treatments such as intrauterine insemination, successful or unsuccessful, and nearly all of them came from the category ” Unexplained Infertility “.
 Unfortunately so often the woman’s age, egg reserve, or “biological clock” prevents us from taking a hands-off approach.
 Couples traveling on this journey are frustrated and stressed, but should take heart and work with their doctors because the prognosis is quite good.